Shawn Lane is three-time GRAMMY Nominee and 28-time IBMA Award winner with Blue Highway.

 In answer to audience demand, Shawn Lane & Family are performing a limited number of shows as a family.
 They co-headlined their first official appearance at the 21st Annual Stringbean Memorial Bluegrass Festival in June 2017 in Kentucky, with their first headlining gig at the 44th Annual Southwest Pickers Festival in September 2018 in beautiful Red River, NM.

 Shawn released a powerful new single in May 2018 called I MET THE MAN, which tells of his father's coming back from 17 days in a coma with a special story to tell.
-The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and is in the midst of 16 weeks in the Top 4 on the chart as of September 2018.
+The song topped the Bluegrass Today Gospel Chart at #1 for 7 weeks, and is currently in the midst of 25 weeks in the Top 5, as of Dec 28, 2018.
 The single was released ahead of Shawn's third solo album, Shawn Lane: Family & Friends. expected to drop in early 2019.

 Shawn launched the space-age I-Tone Picks with friend and engineer Brad Poore to rave reviews in 2016.
 Made from the same material as the Space Shuttle, I-Tone Picks dramatically increase an instrument's Tone, Clarity, and Volume, with the greatest overall durability and wear resistance ever produced in a flat pick.